 Evals Aren't Tests, They're Hypotheses

-Here's the shift that changed everything for me: when you write an eval, you're not testing the model.
+Here's the core shift: when you write an eval, you're not testing the model.
 You're testing your understanding of what matters.

-Let me explain with a concrete example.
-I spent two months building evals for a content moderation system.
-We had an eval that checked whether the model flagged messages containing profanity.
+Consider a content moderation system.
+The team builds an eval that checks whether the model flags messages containing profanity.
 Pass rate: 94%.
-Everything looked great on paper.
+Everything looks great on paper.

-Production was a disaster.
-The model was missing coordinated harassment, veiled threats, and grooming attempts.
-Meanwhile, it was flagging innocent messages that happened to contain curse words used in non-harmful contexts.
+Production is a disaster.
+The model misses coordinated harassment, veiled threats, and grooming attempts.
+Meanwhile, it flags innocent messages that happen to contain curse words used in non-harmful contexts.

 What went wrong?
-Our eval was passing because our hypothesis was wrong.
-We'd assumed "contains profanity" was a good proxy for "harmful content."
-The model learned exactly what we measured, and we measured the wrong thing.
+The eval was passing because the hypothesis was wrong.
+The team assumed "contains profanity" was a good proxy for "harmful content."
+The model learned exactly what they measured, and they measured the wrong thing.

 This is what I mean by evals as hypotheses.
 When you write assert output.contains("refund"), you're not just checking if the word "refund" appears.
 You're testing the hypothesis that "presence of the word refund" meaningfully indicates "correctly handled customer issue."
 That hypothesis might be completely wrong.